-A company or individual doing business as Maxicash.com advertises "Annuities Structured Settlements Quote" on the Internet and even provides a form for "Annuities Structured Settlement Quote".
-This can be found on the first page of a search in Google for "Structured Settlement Annuity Quote".
-The meta tag title in the Maxicash.com web page source code reads "Annuities Structured Settlements Quote", the description of content on the web page source code reads "Annuities Structured Settlements Quote" and the meta keywords content reads "annuities, structured settlements, payments, attorney, insurance"
+At time of posting, a company or individual doing business as Maxicash.com advertised "Annuities Structured Settlements Quote" on the Internet and even provides a form for "Annuities Structured Settlement Quote".
+This could be found on the first page of a search in Google for "Structured Settlement Annuity Quote".
+The meta tag title in the Maxicash.com web page source code read "Annuities Structured Settlements Quote", the description of content on the web page source code reads "Annuities Structured Settlements Quote" and the meta keywords content reads "annuities, structured settlements, payments, attorney, insurance"

 Regarding maxicash.com, no address for the company is listed on the website.
 If consumers or others have a complaint against maxicash.com who do they serve?